Kale-Ko/GIGHM/README.md

 ## Features

-- Supports rendering scenes that contain game objects with custom transforms, meshes, and textures.
+- Rendering scenes that contain game objects with custom transforms, meshes, and textures.
+- Loading custom meshes and textures from file and creating custom skyboxes.
-- Contains an event system that can catch keys and button presses, render events, and an input system that supports getting mouse position and keys down.
+- An event system that can catch keys and button presses, render events, and an input system that supports getting mouse position and keys down.
-- Has an extendable component system for more easily writing custom logic for game objects with [complete documentation here](https://gighm.kaleko.ga/docs/).
+- An extendable component system for more easily writing custom logic for game objects with [full documentation](https://gighm.kaleko.ga/docs/).

 ## Setup